-- Never operate the machine in a closed area. - Keep all nuts and bolts tight to be sure the equipment is in safe working condition. - Never tamper with safety devices.
+- Never operate machine in a closed area. - Keep all nuts and bolts tight to be sure the equipment is in safe working condition. - Never remove or tamper with safety devices.
 Check their proper operation regularly.
-Never do anything to interfere with the intended function of a safety device or to reduce the protection provided by a safety device. - Keep the machine free of grass, leaves, or other debris buildup.
+Never do anything to interfere with the intended function of a safety device or to reduce the protection provided by a safety device. - Keep machine free of grass, leaves, or other debris build-up.
 Clean up oil or fuel spillage and remove any fuel-soaked debris.
-Allow the machine to cool before storing it. - If you strike a foreign object, stop and inspect the machine.
-Repair the machine, if necessary, before starting it. - Never make any adjustments or repairs with the engine running.
-Disconnect the spark plug wire and ground against the engine to prevent unintended starting. - Check grass catcher components and the discharge guard frequently, and replace them with manufacturer's recommended parts, when necessary. - Mower blades are sharp.
-Wrap the blade or wear gloves, and use extra caution when servicing them. - Do not change the engine governor setting or overspeed the engine. - Maintain or replace safety and instruction labels, as necessary. - To best protect your investment and maintain optimal performance of your Toro equipment, count on Toro genuine parts.
-When it comes to reliability, Toro delivers replacement parts designed to the exact engineering specifications of our equipment.
-For peace of mind, insist on Toro genuine parts.
+Allow machine to cool before storing. - If you strike a foreign object, stop and inspect the machine.
+Repair, if necessary, before starting. - Never make any adjustments or repairs with the engine running.
+Disconnect the spark plug wire and ground against engine to prevent unintended starting. - Check grass catcher components and the discharge guard frequently and replace with manufacturer's recommended parts, when necessary. - Mower blades are sharp.
+Wrap the blade or wear gloves, and use extra caution when servicing them. - Do not change the engine governor setting or overspeed the engine. - Maintain or replace safety and instruction labels, as necessary.